kaig78/the-butler1/content/about.md

 ### Managing content with [Forestry](https://forestry.io)

 If your goal is managing content quickly, and decide later where to deploy to it, use the following button to import the starter blog to Forestry CMS and start editing immediatelly!
+KAIG

 [![Import this project into Forestry](https://assets.forestry.io/import-to-forestryK.svg)](https://cecil.app/cms/forestry/import/)